Jeff Nichols: Career

+In 2016, Nichols was hired to direct a remake of Alien Nation, but the project never came to fruition.
+"That’s one of the reasons it’s taken me so long to make another film," Nichols said in a 2023 interview.
+"I spent like four years on that.
+And we were at the 1-yard line.
+I had a cast, we were ready to go, but the universe didn’t want me to make that right then."
+Later, it was revealed that the script Nichols wrote for Alien Nation would be retooled into an original film and produced by Paramount Pictures.

-In 2018 he directed the short film, “Long Way Back Home", inspired by a song of the same name that was written by his brother Ben and released by the country punk band, Lucero.
+In 2018 he directed the short film, Long Way Back Home, inspired by a song of the same name that was written by his brother Ben and released by the country punk band, Lucero.
 It stars Michael Shannon, who searches the streets and backroads of Memphis for his two younger brothers, played by Garrett Hedlund and Scoot McNairy.

-Nichols is currently writing and directing Yankee Comandante, adapted from David Grann's New Yorker article about Che Guevara and William Alexander Morgan.
-Adam Driver will star in the film.
-Production is scheduled to start in 2021.
-In November 2020, it was announced he would be directing and writing the screenplay for A Quiet Place: Day One, which is set to release in 2023.
+In 2020, it was reported that Nichols would be writing and directing Yankee Comandante, adapted from David Grann's article in The New Yorker about Che Guevara and William Alexander Morgan.
+Adam Driver was announced as starring in the film.

+In November 2020, it was announced that Nichols would be directing and writing the screenplay for A Quiet Place: Day One.
 In May 2021, it was announced he finished the script for the film.
 However, he departed the project in October 2021, to focus on a new science fiction project also in development at Paramount Pictures.

 In August 2022, it was announced that Nichols would be directing The Bikeriders, a film inspired by the Danny Lyon book of the same name.
-It is to be produced by Sarah Green and Brian Kavanaugh-Jones, through Tri-State, their company shared with Nichols.
+It is produced by Sarah Green and Brian Kavanaugh-Jones, through Tri-State, their company shared with Nichols.
 Fred Berger will be executive producer.
-The ensemble cast will feature Tom Hardy, Michael Shannon, Austin Butler, Jodie Comer, Boyd Holbrook, Damon Herriman, Toby Wallace, Emory Cohen, Beau Knapp, Karl Glusman, Happy Anderson, and Mike Faist.
+The ensemble cast features Tom Hardy, Michael Shannon, Austin Butler, Jodie Comer, Boyd Holbrook, Damon Herriman, Toby Wallace, Emory Cohen, Beau Knapp, Karl Glusman, Happy Anderson, and Mike Faist.